WilliamXu50/ESP32-Bluetooth-Speaker/README.md

 # Requirements
 This project requires you to install the `ESP-IDF` Framework and Toolchain for either Windows or Linux.
 Once installed, you can open the ESP-IDF CMD (ESP command prompt), navigate to the project directory and modify the original source code.

+# Future Work
+I am planning to display the current time onto the LCD as well.
+This can be achieved by establishing a SNTP (Simple Network Time Protocol).